armbian/documentation/docs/contribute/datacenter.md

 Boards are not simply plugged in and pinged.
 Each bench is wired for as much remote control as the hardware allows, and the automated runs use all of it.

-- **Remote flashing.** Boards fitted with an SD-card switcher, or reachable in Rockchip maskrom mode, can be re-imaged over the network with nobody touching the rack.
-This is still being brought into routine use — see the note at the end of this page — so most runs currently test the upgrade path on whatever the board already has installed.
+- **Remote flashing.** Partially automated today.
+Boards whose SoC can be put into its vendor USB recovery mode — Rockchip, MediaTek and Qualcomm — can be re-imaged over the network with nobody touching the rack; the rest still need hands on the hardware.
+See the note at the end of this page.
+Most runs therefore test the upgrade path on whatever the board already has installed.
 - **NFS boot.** A board can be switched to mount its root filesystem over NFS from the lab's server, running a centrally prepared filesystem instead of the contents of its own SD card.
 Its kernel and initrd still come from the local